 - Pertussis (Whopping Cough)

 - Measles, Mumps and Rubella

 If you are not immunised against the above diseases, please speak to your doctor and arrange to receive any necessary vaccinations before arriving in the UK.
 You must bring documentary evidence with English translation to present to an immigration officer on arrival in the UK.
 You may find the information here helpful.

 If you are bringing any prescribed medication with you to the UK, carry a letter from your doctor in your hand luggage explaining what the medication is.
 Please ensure that the letter is translated into English.

-If you have any pre-existing medical conditions you may find it useful to contact Student Support staff on your campus who can offer professional, free and confidential advice on a range of issues.
+If you have any pre-existing medical conditions you may find it useful to contact Student Wellbeing staff on your campus who can offer professional, free and confidential advice on a range of issues.

 Registering with a GP (General Practitioner)

 Doctors in Northern Ireland normally accept onto their lists of NHS patients, students on courses of at least six months’ duration.
 To register, you will need to visit the doctor’s surgery during consulting hours, taking a letter with you from your institution as proof that you are a student, confirmation of your address and your passport and BRP.
 Students who are studying for a period of less than six months will still be seen by local GP services – Student Wellbeing Services staff or your International Student Experience team member on your campus will be able to advise you on how to contact local medical services.